-Map 37: Zululand Electrification Backlogs
+Table 50 Zululand Electrification Backlogs

 There are two electricity distribution service providers within the area of jurisdiction of the Ulundi Municipality (the Municipality itself and Eskom), each having a distribution license issued by the National Electricity Regulator of South Africa (NERSA).
-The provision of electricity within the Ulundi municipal area is sourced from four substations.
+Provision of electricity within the Ulundi municipal area is sourced from four substations.

-3.5.8 Access to Community Facilities and Services
+2.2.8 Access to Community Facilities and Services

 Urban areas in municipalities such as Abaqulusi Local Municipality and uPhongolo Local Municipality are reasonably well developed with social facilities and services.
 However, there is a need to extend access to these facilities to accommodate increasing population and demand arising from urbanisation.
-An even bigger challenge is to address improved access to a range of public facilities in rural areas where backlogs are huge due to the history of apartheid past and the associated neglect.
+An even bigger challenge is to address improve access to a range of public facilities in rural areas where backlogs are huge due to the history of apartheid past and the associated neglect.